webrecorder/browsertrix/docs/deploy/sso.md

    1. Add client scope, select previously created scope
    2. Set assigned type to Default

-When Browsertrix processes the OIDC login it is expected that the userinfo token has the following fields set, if your IDP uses different names ensure that it is reflected in the values.yml config.
+When Browsertrix processes the OIDC login, it is expected that the userinfo token has the following fields set, if your IDP uses different names ensure that it is reflected in the values.yml config.
 - preferred_username
   - string
   - will be used as the user display name